Creative - LEVEL 5

 * Fees are indicative only, and are inclusive of the student services levy and GST (goods and services tax).
 The fee shown is for 10- weeks of study.

-If you are an advanced amateur photographer, or a graduate of the UCOL Certificate in Introductory Photography and want to expand your skill set, this is the course for you.
+If you are an advanced amateur photographer or a graduate of UCOL’s Certificate in Introductory Photography and want to expand your skill set, this is the programme for you.

 Palmerston North